Skip to main content

 Training & Conferences

-'Parental Alienation' - Debates and Controversies’
+So-called 'Parental Alienation' - Debates and Controversies’

 Download Event to Calendar

 The Nagalro Spring 2024 conference will be held on Monday, 4 March 2024.
+09.30 - 13.55 by Zoom

-It is imperative that social workers working in private law within the Family Courts keep the focus on the Section 1 Children Act 1989, that the child’s welfare is always the paramount consideration throughout, and on the essential assessment of significant harm that is required under S37 where any allegation of abuse of a child is made.
+It is imperative that social workers working in private law within the Family Courts keep the focus on the Section 1 Children Act 1989 - that the child’s welfare is always the paramount consideration throughout.
+Equally important is the assessment of significant harm that is required under S37 where any allegations of abuse of a child or domestic abuse are made.
+A high number of Family Court cases where allegations of domestic abuse (DA) go on to have counter claims of PA.
+We will address some of the facts and figures, and flag up where there is no reliable research base for claims of PA.

 • Key judgements, legislation and statutory guidance – the legal framework